England pick Brook instead of Roy for Cricket World Cup title defence

 Brook, who was left out of England’s provisional World Cup squad, made the cut on Sunday despite a string of failures in the recent series against New Zealand.

-But he was impressive in the Indian Premier League and the Hundred so skipper Jos Buttler has kept faith with the 24-year-old, saying last month the door was not closed for Brook.
+But he was impressive in the Indian Premier League and the Hundred, so skipper Jos Buttler has kept faith with the 24-year-old, saying last month the door was not closed for Brook.

-Dawid Malan, who plundered 277 runs in three ODIs against New Zealand to be named player of the series, also made the squad and is a firm favourite to open the batting for England.
+Dawid Malan, who plundered 277 runs in three one-day internationals (ODIs) against New Zealand to be named player of the series, also made the squad and is a firm favourite to open the batting for England.

 With Roy sidelined due to a back injury, Malan opened the batting against New Zealand and the 36-year-old became the joint-fastest Englishman to get to 1,000 ODI runs, reaching the mark in 21 innings to match Kevin Pietersen and Jonathan Trott.